quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/index.md

 method_notes/direct_diagonalization.md
 ```

-The pages are grouped by conceptual layer rather than by every possible method combination.
+The pages below document each layer and each concrete method without repeating the theory narrative.

 ## Outer solve